 - Harry Potter:

 - Harry's friendship with Neville and Luna.
 She says "People expect you to have cooler friends than us."
 He replies that they are cool.
+"I didn't see any of them fighting alongside me at the Ministry last year."

 - Gryffindor reactions to Snape in regards to his childhood friend Lily who was popular in school.